azavea/climate-change-api/doc/arch/adr-0009-use-batch-single-city-ingest.rst

 Context
 -------

 We would like to implement a feature that allows a user to request data for their city to be imported into the database if it is not already available.
+This feature will also improve our workflow for importing data for preselected cities.

 We identified two options: